opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/images_image_v2.md

 * `most_recent` - (Optional) If more than one result is returned, use the most recent image.

 * `name` - (Optional) The name of the image.

+* `name_regex` - (Optional) A regex string to apply to the images list.
+  This allows more advanced filtering not supported from the OpenTelekomCloud API.
+  This filtering is done locally on what OpenTelekomCloud returns.

 * `owner` - (Optional) The owner (UUID) of the image.